Kareem Rahma: Entertainment career

 Rahma is known for combining branded marketing and creative works.
-He has served as producer and executive producer for several films, including "Miracle Fishing: Kidnapped Abroad," and "Ferguson Rises," both of which premiered at Tribeca Film Festival.
+He has served as producer and executive producer for several films, including Miracle Fishing: Kidnapped Abroad and Ferguson Rises, both of which premiered at Tribeca Film Festival.

-In 2020, he published a collection of poetry called "We Were Promised Flying Cars," a book of haiku about the future.
+In 2020, he published a collection of poetry called We Were Promised Flying Cars, a book of haiku about the future.
 The book, which has been described as dystopian, was promoted through a series of Cameo appearances by celebrities, including Gilbert Gottfried and Anthony Scaramucci.

-In 2020, he developed and produced "The Revolution Will be Televised," a video installation piece about police violence in the wake of George Floyd's murder.
+In 2020, he developed and produced "The Revolution Will be Televised", a video installation piece about police violence in the wake of George Floyd's murder.
 The video piece was projected onto the side of the Mill City Museum for several nights in June 2020.

-Since 2022, Rahma has run a popular TikTok series, Keep the Meter Running.
+Since 2022, Rahma has run a popular series, Keep the Meter Running, in which he interviews taxi drivers and visits their favorite spots in the city.

 Also in 2022, Rahma starred in Nicolas Heller's short film Out of Order, which debuted at the 2022 Tribeca Festival.
-In 2025, he appeared in Poker Face – Season 2, Episode 9 “A New Lease on Death” and Episode 10 “The Big Pump” as a new tenant in Charlie’s building.
+In 2025, he appeared in two episodes of the series Poker Face as a new tenant in Charlie's building.

-SubwayTakes

-Rahma began an Instagram series, SubwayTakes, in 2023.
-In it, Rahma wears a 'big suit' and interviews people in the New York City subway, using a microphone clipped to a MetroCard.
-The series does not feature random 'people on the street' but a cast of Rahma's friends, acquaintances and public figures.
-Most notably, the series featured Charli XCX, Cate Blanchett, and Tim Walz.
+Or Something (2025)

+Or Something is a feature film co-written and co-starring Rahma and filmmaker Mary Neely.
+Premiering in New York City at The Downtown Festival in 2024, the film unfolds over a single day as two friends wander through the city in a continuous conversation about work, identity, and connection.
+The world premiere screening was followed by a conversation with Jeremy O. Harris.

+Rahma conceived the project following the premiere of his earlier comedy short Out of Order (directed by New York Nico at the Tribeca Festival).
+Wanting to depart from overt comedy, Rahma cited the 1995 French film La Haine as an influence, collaborating with Neely after she responded to his social-media post about making a dialogue-driven New York story.

+Rahma described Or Something as “a timeless and beautiful piece of cinema” made on a limited budget, emphasizing his punk-rock, DIY ethos toward filmmaking.

+Keep the Meter Running (2022–present)

+Rahma’s Keep the Meter Running debuted on TikTok in 2022 as a “hyperlocal, hyperpersonal” travel series exploring New York City through its taxi drivers.
+Each episode begins with Rahma instructing a cab driver, “Take me to your favorite place—and keep the meter running.”
+Together they visit restaurants and neighborhoods representing the driver’s heritage, including Ghanaian, Pakistani, and Caribbean eateries.

+Described by Vanity Fairs Yohana Desta as reminiscent of Anthony Bourdain: Parts Unknown, the show pairs humor with human connection.
+Rahma concludes each ride by paying the full fare, sometimes several hundred dollars, and tipping generously, a gesture widely praised by viewers and drivers alike.

+The series gained millions of views and has been recognized for its warmth, spontaneity, and documentary value in portraying the lives of immigrant New Yorkers.